Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 Cancels the flow.

-This sends the client an immediate cacnellation message and stops the flow.
+This sends the client an immediate cancelation message and stops the flow.
 It also removes any outstanding requests for the client if there are any.